raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 }
 {% endhighlight %}

 By making `ColouredTodo` extend `Todo`, `TimeSensitiveTodo` can extend `ColouredTodo` and override methods from both.
-This is exactly what most programmers do, and we know that it is an antipattern, as it leads to duplciated class behaviour and deep class hierarchies.
+This is exactly what most programmers do, and we know that it is an anti-pattern, as it leads to duplicated class behaviour and deep class hierarchies.

 But.